 Given the high degree of interaction among the group, each module will also provide room for

-The second edition of the European CAPITALS programme will take place in Paris, Rome and Berlin throughout the year 2019.
+The second edition of the European Capitals programme will take place in Paris, Rome and Berlin throughout 2019/2020.

-The European CAPITALS programme is a one-year, ten-days intensive learning experience taught in Paris, Berlin and Rome by eminent figures from academia, government, public and private organizations.
+The European Capitals programme is a one-year, ten-day intensive learning experience taught in Rome, Berlin and London by eminent figures from academia, government, public and private organisations.
 It relies on the active involvement of the participants and builds on the wealth of their skills and experience.

 € 6,900 (excluding travel arrangements)